Killua6916/PokeClickerGame/README.md

 # Welcome to The Pokemon Idle Game!

-The point of this game is to find as many pokeballs as possible.
-In doing so will give you the ability to purchase new pokemon, legendarys and more.
+The point of this game is to click the pokeball.

+You can purchase Pokeball upgrades by purchasing higher tier pokeballs such as Great Balls, Masterballs.